mveeprojects/springBoot_TFL/README.md

 ### Docker

-**Note: Deploying this application via Docker is considered 'prod mode' therefore the port used to access it via HTTP is 80 rather than 8080 in 'dev mode' above i.e. if not running just in the IDE.**
+**Note: Deploying this application via Docker is considered 'prod mode' therefore the port used to access it via HTTP is 80 rather than 8080 in 'dev mode' above (considered dev mode if running in the IDE via run config etc.).**

 To build and run a docker image of this project I've set up a Dockerfile and accompanying shell script in the project root directory.